fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

 South Plugins in C
 ==================

-South plugins written in C/C++ are no different in use to those written in Python, it is meremyl a case that they are implemented in a different language.
-The same options of polled or asynchronous methods still exist and the enduser of Fledge is not aware of which language the plugin has been written in.
+South plugins written in C/C++ are no different in use to those written in Python, it is merely a case that they are implemented in a different language.
+The same options of polled or asynchronous methods still exist and the enduser of Fledge is not aware in which language the plugin has been written.

 Polled Mode
 -----------

-Polled mode is the simplest form of South plugin that can be written, a poll routine is called at an interval defined in the plugin configuration.
-The South service determines the type of the plugin by examining at the mode property in the information the plugin returns from the *plugin_info* call.
+Polled mode is the simplest form of South plugin that can be written, a poll routine is called at an interval defined in the plugin advanced configuration.
+The South service determines the type of the plugin by examining the mode property in the information the plugin returns from the *plugin_info* call.

 Plugin Poll
 ~~~~~~~~~~~

 The plugin *poll* method is called periodically to collect the readings from a poll mode sensor.
-As with all other calls the argument passed to the method is the handle returned by the initialization call, the return of the method should be a *Reading* instance that contains the data read.
+As with all other calls the argument passed to the method is the handle returned by the *plugin_init* call, the return of the method should be a *Reading* instance that contains the data read.

 The *Reading* class consists of